YutoOmachi/youtube-clone/README.md

 # youtube-clone
 Clone of YouTube app for iPhones. (home screen only) <br/>
-YouTube API is embedded to get the list of most popular videos
+YouTube API is embedded to get the list of most popular videos.  <br/>
+(Your own YouTube API Keys must be added to ConstantsFile)

 ## Demo Video